-4.16 From Figure 4.4 it can be seen that concentrations of NO2 at 6 Market Street and 40 Bartholomew Street have been below the NAQO level of 40 μg/m3.
-It can also be seen that the recorded levels of NO2 at 40 Bartholomew Street have decreased steadily since 2016, however, there has been a slight increase at 6 Market Street since 2017.

-4.17 West Berkshires 2020 ASR concluded that:
+- 4.16 From Figure 4.4 it can be seen that concentrations of NO2 at 6 Market Street and 40 Bartholomew Street have been below the NAQO level of 40 μgm-3.
+It can also be seen that the recorded levels of NO2 at 40 Bartholomew Street have decreased steadily since 2016, however, there has been a slight increase at 6 Market Street since 2017 to 2019 then a steady decrease. - 4.17 West Berkshires 2020 ASR concluded that:

-"There was no exceedance of the monitored NO2 Annual Mean Objective (40μg/m3) in 2019, the level was 35.9μg/m3 at the continuous monitor located in Newbury.
-The hourly objective (permitted level of 18 exceedances of 200μg/m3 per year) was also met as there were only 2 occasions when it was exceeded.
+"There was no exceedance of the monitored NO2 Annual Mean Objective (40μgm-3) at the continuous monitor located in Newbury, the level was 26.2μgm-3 in 2022 compared 27.5 μgm-3 in 2021.
+The hourly objective (permitted level of 18 exceedances of 200 μgm-3 per year) was also met as there no exceedances.

-There were no exceedances of the Annual Air Quality Objective level of $40\mu g/m^3$ from the ratified and bias adjusted diffusion tubes within the Newbury AQMA or the Thatcham AQMA.
-There were no locations greater than $60\mu g/m^3$ which indicates no exceedance of the 1-hour Objective.
-A total of 9 sites showed an increase in levels compared to the 2018 results,
+There were no exceedances of the Annual Air Quality Objective level of 40 μgm-3 from the ratified and bias adjusted diffusion tubes within the Newbury AQMA or the Thatcham AQMA.
+There were no locations greater than 60 μgm-3 which indicates no exceedance of the 1-hour Objective.
+This year (2022) showed that 19 sites have decreased since 2021, and 15 have increased.
+Overall, the concentrations have been showing a trend of decreasing NO2 since 2018.
+According to DEFRA it is not appropriate to revoke any of the AQMAs as of yet as we will need 3 consecutive years of, pandemic free NO2 data below the level of 36μg/m.
+The data collected indicated that no further extension are needed to be made to the AQMAs and we do not need to look at declaring any more.".

-26 showed decreased levels, one remained the same and there was one new site.

-Overall, the concentrations have been showing a trend of decreasing NO2 since 2015.".